Try some of these Trick or treat ideas instead of candy -- both non edible and alternative Halloween treats for kids!

-Let me tell you about the year I handed out pretzels -- It's a HUGE family joke so I'm sure I've mentioned it before.
+Let me tell you about the year I handed out pretzels for Halloween -- It's a HUGE family joke my kids bring up every year now :)

 To my defense, they were pumpkin & bat shaped pretzels in these cute little Halloween-themed bags ....